 You can use the straightforward pig repo set to overwrite existing repository configuration, ensuring only necessary repositories exist in the system:

-pig repo set # One-time setup for all repos including Linux system, PGDG, PIGSTY (PGSQL+INFRA)
+pig repo set# One-time setup for all repos including Linux system, PGDG, PIGSTY (PGSQL+INFRA)

 Or choose the gentler pig repo add to add needed repositories:

-pig repo add pgdg pigsty # Add PGDG official repo and PIGSTY supplementary repo
+pig repo add pgdg pigsty # Add PGDG official repo and PIGSTY supplementary repopig repo add pgsql # [Optional] Add PGDG and PIGSTY together as one "pgsql" modulepig repo update # Update cache: apt update / yum makecache

-PIG detects your network environment and chooses Cloudflare global CDN or China cloud CDN, but you can force a specific region with --region:
+PIG detects your network environment and chooses Cloudflare global CDN or China cloud CDN, but you can force a specific region with --region.

-pig repo add pgdg --region=default --update # force PGDG upstream repo
+pig repo set --region=china # use China mirror for faster downloadspig repo add pgdg --region=default --update # force PGDG upstream repopig repo set -m # overwrite repositories with China-region mirrors

 PIG does not support offline installation.
 You can download RPM/DEB packages yourself and copy them to isolated servers for installation.
-The related PIGSTY project provides local software repositories.
-You can use pig to install pre-downloaded extensions from local repos.

 Install PG